Here we look at Moneyhub – a money management app that helps you budget better by showing you all your accounts in one place.

-Moneyhub brings all of your banking information (accounts, investments, assets and borrowing) into one place so you can see where you are spending and on what, therefore helping you to budget better.
+Moneyhub brings all of your financial information (accounts, investments, assets and borrowing) into one place so you can see where you are spending and on what, therefore helping you to budget better.

-It’s part of a new wave of budgeting apps that use Open Banking (where banks must share a customer’s information if they ask it to).
+It’s part of a new wave of money management apps that use Open Banking and Open Finance (where providers must share a customer’s information if they ask it to).

 Moneyhub’s main draw is that it’s easy to use and saves you time and effort when it comes to handling your money.
 Rather than logging into separate accounts, and trying to keep track of your spending and saving across different providers manually, Moneyhub lets you view all of your finances instantly in one app.